enotvtapke/kotlin-remote/README.md

 remote class instances are stored.

 ### Features

 The project is completely kotlin multiplatform and supports all the KMP compilation targets.

 ### Current state

 All the features described above are implemented and to some extent tested.

+* The first thesis objective is reached.
+* The second objective is almost reached.
+Manual or automatic memory management of remote class instances is still under development.

 ### Problems and open questions